kubemod/kubemod-docs/understanding-modrules/the-anatomy-of-a-modrule/match-section.md

 ### `matchValues` \(array of strings: optional\)

-Field `matchValues` is an array of match values which are tested against the results of `select`.
-If any of the items returned by `select` match any of the `matchValues` items, the match criteria is considered a positive match.
+Field `matchValues` is an array of strings which are tested against the results of `select`.
+If any of the items returned by `select` match any of the `matchValues`, the match criteria is considered a positive match.

 This match is case sensitive.
 If you need case insensitive matches, use `matchRegex`.